 This unit covers the introduction of the mass and heat transfer principles as it applies to typical unit operations.
 Topics include (1) heat exchangers; (2) distillation; (3) multi-effect evaporators; (4) liquid–liquid and gas–liquid extraction; (5) solid–liquid separation; (6) refrigeration; and (7) dehydration.
 The unit also includes applications of the unit operations in the process of liquefied natural gas (LNG) production, transport and re-gasification.

 Availability Location Mode Semester 2 Online Online Restricted Semester 2 UWA (Perth) Face to face

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) two laboratory reports; (2) two assignments; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) laboratory assignments; (2) quizzes; and (3) engineering design report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)